Chrisgrr3/First-DAPP/README.md

 1. We'll first want to create a directory for our DAPP.

-2. Now, we cd into that directory and run the command 'truffle init' *If running into any errors related to running scripts, you'll need to enable script running for the system*
+2. Now, we cd into that directory and run the command 'truffle init'.
+*If running into any errors related to running scripts, you'll need to enable script running for the system*

 3. Once truffle has been initialized, the folders 'contracts', 'migrations', and 'test' will be added to the directory, along with a file 'truffle-config.js'.